apache/nuttx/audio/README.txt

 README
 ^^^^^^

-This directory contains the audio subsytem support for NuttX.
+This directory contains the audio subsystem support for NuttX.
 The contents of this directory are only built if CONFIG_AUDIO is defined in the NuttX configuration file.

 Contents